strawberine/strawberine/README.md

-# 🍰 A slice of Me:
+# Your resident sociology girly with data science curiosity:
 Hi!
-I'm Erine!
-A sociology major who's dipping her toes into the field of data science
+I'm Erine, an aspiring data scientist with strong domain knowledge in Sociology
 - Current Level of Education: 3rd Year Sociology student from De La Salle University - Manila<br>
 - A beginner Data Scientist